apify/apify-docs/sources/platform/actors/development/programming_interface/basic_commands.md

 ## Initialize your Actor

 Before using any Apify SDK methods, initialize your Actor.
-This step prepares the Actor to receive events from the Apify paltform, sets up machine and storage configurations, and optionally clears previous local storage states.
+This step prepares the Actor to receive events from the Apify platform, sets up machine and storage configurations, and optionally clears previous local storage states.

 <Tabs groupId="main">
 <TabItem value="JavaScript" label="JavaScript">